SS Koombana: Early northwest trips

 Koombanas second northwest trip left Fremantle on 17 April 1909.
 In Geraldton on 21 April 1909, the vessel embarked a party comprising the Premier, Newton Moore, the Minister for Works, James Price, and four other State MPs.
 The party had come from Perth to Geraldton by train, and then continued by Koombana to Derby, before returning by Koombana to Fremantle.
 Their aim was to visit the northwest ports, inspect recent public works projects, and "... meet the residents of the various ports and ascertain their wants ...".
 A highlight of the party's tour was the opening on 27 April 1909 of the new Port Hedland jetty, at which Koombana was the first ship to berth.
-Building the jetty had been expedited to enable the landing of the rails to build the Marble Bar Railway.
+Building the jetty had been expedited to enable the landing of the rails to build the Marble Bar railway line.

 Shortly after leaving Broome for Derby on the evening of 28 April 1909, with the ministerial party aboard, Koombana struck an uncharted submerged obstruction about 1 mi from the Gantheaume light, damaging her bottom on the port side forward.
 It seems that this incident was not immediately publicised, and that on arrival at Derby the vessel was examined and no damage was found.
 However, a Court of Marine Inquiry was held.
 After hearing evidence on 7 August 1909, the Court, consisting of Mr EP Dowley, RM, and Captains Cutler and Foxworthy, observed that an uncharted rock had since been found in the area, and that the course set by Captain Rees, under the guidance of the then available Admiralty chart, was perfectly safe through Roebuck Deep.
 The Court therefore dismissed a charge of laxity brought against the Captain, exonerated him, and returned his certificate.

 Meanwhile, on 12 May 1909, Koombana had left Fremantle on her third northwest trip.
 By that stage the Broome incident had been made public, but The West Australian announced her impending departure with considerable enthusiasm:

 On her recent trip she put up a tremendous performance for consistent fast steaming, and fully justified her claim to be ranked as one of the most speedy vessels on the Australian coastal trade.
 The demand for berths is still very keen, and on this trip she will take away a full complement of passengers.

 However, during the voyage Koombana was found to be making water in one of her tanks.
 On arrival at Broome, an examination revealed that some of the cement on the bottom of the tank had broken away, and that one of the rivets had broken off, requiring repair.